MaanuVazquez/radicale-infcloud/README.md

 1. Open http://localhost:5232/.web/ in your browser
 2. Enter your username and password
 3. Create calendars and address books
-4. Manage events and contacts through the web interface
+4. Manage events and contacts through the full InfCloud interface
+5. Use drag & drop to organize events and contacts
+6. Access multiple calendars and address books
+7. Enjoy full calendar/contact management features

 ### CalDAV/CardDAV Clients